Planting spring bulbs in pots and containers

 Plants like crocus, tulips, daffodils, hyacinths, iris and snowdrop are all very popular and will thrive in your containers with the right care.
 Don't be afraid to try some more adventurous varieties; West Point tulips, Dancing Flames or Champagne Flutes add vibrant personality to a garden, while bulbs like bluebells help create a garden oasis.

 In general, the best time to plant your bulbs is in the autumn, though this may vary from bulb to bulb depending on its bloom date.
 Always check the back of the pack for details.

 Bulbs planting depth & spacing

-The depth and spacing of planted bulbs differs depending on the size of the bulb and whether it is a border bulb or a container bulb.
+The depth and spacing of planted bulbs differ depending on the size of the bulb and whether it is a border bulb or a container bulb.
 In general, bulbs should be planted 2-3 times their diameter deep and 1-2 times their diameter apart.
-The below table provides a handy guide but when in doubt always consult the back of pack for details.
+The below table provides a handy guide but when in doubt always consult the back of the pack for details.

 Choose the right container